HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 • Localization testing

-These auditing approaches impact HIPAA compliance because you can use PHIs during various aspects of an app’s performance.
+Your audit logging should be thorough because PHIs can be used during various aspects of an app’s performance.
+Internal communication and staff communication should be also subject to a regular audit.
 If you do not want to overbear yourself with all the auditing and testing, you can always outsource it to vendors with expertise and experience.
-There is always someone to help you with that.

 Step 10.
 Long-Term Thinking

-Last but not least, you need to think long-term when working with HIPAA compliance in app development.
+You need to think long-term when working with HIPAA compliance in app development.
 It entails setting up various procedures to help monitor all the potential HIPAA issues.
-Keep in mind that your HIPAA compliant healthcare app will constantly be evolving with every new update and iteration.
+Thus, your clinical messaging tool must evolve with every new update and iteration.
 The same should be applied to the app’s security.
 Think about how you would face potential risks that can compromise PHIs and ePHIs.
+Maintaining HIPAA means you must stay compliant as HIPAA regulations change.

 Conclusion

-All in all, you can tell that HIPAA compliant healthcare app development is multi-staged and complicated.
+All in all, you can tell that HIPAA compliance is multi staged and complicated.
 There are many running elements included.
-It would help to consider the tiniest aspects that can thwart patient data security.
-Yet, when you meet all the healthcare application HIPAA compliance requirements, you get the product users feel that their data is appropriately protected.
-Use the steps and the checklist above to build the mHealth app that will improve patient outcomes and make preventive healthcare a new norm.
+By using the right HIPAA-compliant messaging app and following these 10 steps, you can provide the best patient messaging experience.
+When all healthcare application HIPAA compliance requirements are met, you get the product users will use and feel that their data is appropriately protected.
+So, let’s harness the power of a clinical communication platform to streamline communication and improve patient care.

 Related articles